 What were the public consultations about?

 The public consultations gave an opportunity to provide feedback on the draft codes of practice.
-There was a separate consultation for each of the fourteen draft codes of practice.
+There was a separate consultation for each of the thirteen draft codes of practice.
 You could respond to as many consultations as you wish.

 When was the public consultation open?